EvolvingLMMs-Lab/lmms-engine-mini/README.md

 1. Support Flash-Attention for Qwen2AudioEncoder [Current Issue](https://github.com/QwenLM/Qwen2-Audio/issues/51)
 2. [Long Term] Refactoring...
 (Possibly processing logic is the most needed one)

+You can now run flash-attn and rmpad on Kino with Qwen2Audio.
+However, I did not fix the flash-attn forward in Qwen2Audio Attn but rather simple ignore it now.
+So if you enable the flash-attn, the flash-attn for audio encoder is actually `sdpa`

 ## Installation
 Installation is simple
 ```bash